Learn something new every day More Info... by email

 Like other cognitive biases, guilt by association is designed to help people function in the world by allowing them to make quick judgments.
 Sometimes, this can be a good thing, as cognitive biases can allow people to interpret information quickly and sometimes surprisingly accurately.
 In other instances, cognitive biases get in the way of actually evaluating information, and they can lead people into logical traps.

 In the heat of discussion, sometimes it is hard to catch guilt by association, especially when it is well-deployed.
-People often use guilt by association in an attempt to trick people into rejecting arguments, as in “someone you dislike supports this argument, so the argument must be bad,” with honor by association being used to lure people into believing an argument, as in “the political organization you support stands behind this ballot initiative, so the initiative must be sound.”
+People often use it in an attempt to trick people into rejecting arguments, as in “someone you dislike supports this argument, so the argument must be bad,” with honor by association being used to lure people into believing an argument, as in “the political organization you support stands behind this ballot initiative, so the initiative must be sound.”
 Often, guilt by association is used as a form of red herring, to distract someone from the actual meat of the argument.

 This concept pops up in a number of circumstances.
 In legal cases, for example, lawyers often try to manipulate the jury with guilt or honor by association, just as politicians coax citizens into supporting or opposing causes with association fallacies.
 Many people find themselves using association fallacies on a regular basis, to do everything from convincing a child to eat vegetables ("your favorite superhero eats carrots, so they must be cool") to arguing with a friend about politics ("did you know that your candidate accepted funding from such-and-such organization?").